Practical Strategies for Enhancing the Valley Splitting in Si/SiGe Quantum Wells: Alternative heterostructures

-where $\Delta E_c$ is determined by the quantum well concentration offset, taken to be $\Delta X=30\%$ in this section.
+where $\Delta E_c$ is determined by the quantum well concentration offset, taken to be $\Delta Y=30\%$ in this section.
 For the case of no vertical electric field, $L_z$ is given by the physical width of the quantum well, $W=z_t-z_b$, as defined in Eq.~(\ref{eq:sigmoid}).
 When the electric field is large enough that the wavefunction does not feel the bottom of the well, the well can be treated as a triangle potential.
 In this case, a variational calculation using Eq.~(\ref{eq:varform}) gives

-as derived in Appendix~\ref{appendix:variational}.
+as described in Appendix~\ref{appendix:variational}.
 These analytical estimates are shown as dashed lines in Fig.~\ref{fig:uniform}.

-The distribution of tight-binding results is plotted in the lower inset of Fig.~\ref{fig:uniform}, for the case $Y_w=0.05$.
-Here the distribution takes the characteristic Rician form expected in the disorder-dominated regime, $\sigma_\Delta\gg E_{v0}$, for which the density of states near $E_v=0$ is nonvanishing.
+The resulting distribution of tight-binding results is plotted in the lower inset of Fig.~\ref{fig:uniform}, for the case $Y_w=0.05$.
+We note that the distribution takes the characteristic Rician form expected in the disorder-dominated regime, $\sigma_\Delta\gg E_{v0}$, for which the density of states near $E_v=0$ is nonvanishing.
 As the Ge concentration increases, the whole distribution moves towards higher energies, and fewer samples have low energies.
 In the following section, we explain how to leverage this important result.